cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 - "Learn how to set bins in a sideband subtraction tool."
 - "Get efficiency by sideband subtraction real and simulated data."
 keypoints:
-- "There is a file in **main/config/settings.cpp** where you can add some options."
+- "There is a file in **main/config/settings.cpp** where you can edit some options."
 - "You can edit the binnig in **main/classes/PassingFailing.h** file."
 - "The main code is located in **main/macro.cpp**"
 ---